What is Exploratory Testing?

 - New testers entered into the team

-Exploratory testing is performed to overcome the limitations of scripted testing.
+In Software Engineering, Exploratory testing is performed to overcome the limitations of scripted testing.
 It helps in improving Test Case suite.
 It empathizes on learning and adaptability.